-Simon Property said the 99 lease it signed for air rights with the Massachusetts Turnpike Authority – a lease that many felt was rushed through and approved before final recommendations had been submitted – contains many more obligations to the city.
+Simon Property said the 99 lease it signed for air rights with the Massachusetts Turnpike Authority – and approved before final recommendations had been submitted – contains many more obligations to the city.

 The developers also provided a list of “benefits” contingent with the project, including $1 million to support public art in the city, $1 million in traffic improvements, $250,000 to the Friends of Copley Square, and $250,000 to improve the section of the Southwest Corridor between Harcourt and Dartmouth Streets.

-"I think it was the right decision," said Meg Maizner-Cohen, President of the Back Bay Association and a member of the Citizen Advisory Committee - a diverse group of businesses representatives, residents and others involved with helping to establish the details of the project.
+"I think it was the right decision," said Meg Maizner-Cohen, President of the and a member of the Citizen Advisory Committee - a diverse group of businesses representatives, residents and others involved with helping to establish the details of the project.